Jean-Charles Cornay: Biography

 Cornay was secretly ordained to the priesthood three years later on 26 April 1834 by Bishop Joseph-Marie-Pélagie Havard, Coadjutor Apostolic Vicar of Western Tonkin, after traveling along the Red River disguised as a Chinese.
+In January 1836, he was told in a letter from the Apostolic Vicar of Szechwan that it was impossible to send him new guides, and gave him the choice between remaining in Tonkin or returning to Macao.
 With no hope of reaching China from Tonkin, he chose to stay there.
 In his grueling ministry he was always calm, even joyous.
 Even his deteriorating health did nothing to reduce his faith.

 Cornay was arrested in 1837, accused of being the leader of an evil sect and of fomenting a rebellion.
 He was subjected to the cangue (a wooden torture collar) and then the cage.
 His response to torture was to sing.
 "After fifty blows I was untied.
 Arriving at the prison, I sang the Salve Regina, the hymn to the Virgin".

+He was sentenced to death by lang-tri.
 On 20 September 1837, as decreed by the Emperor Minh Mang, he was dismembered and beheaded near the Son-Tay citadel, not far from Hanoi.
+The executioner tore out his liver, took a piece of it and ate it.
 His head was displayed for three days and then thrown into the river.

 In the midst of all kinds of difficulties and even when facing death, Cornay proclaimed his faith: "The Lord is faithful: he expects from us a total trust in his promises".
 He wrote to his parents: "When you receive this letter, my dear father, my dear mother, do not grieve for my death; by consenting to my departure, you have already made most of the sacrifice".
 His remains are in the church at Chieu-Ung.

+Cornay's attempts at missionary work in Vietnam were in direct defiance of Vietnamese law at the time, a fact of which he was aware.

-Cornay's example occasioned the vocation of Théophane Vénard (1829-1861), who was among those canonized the same day as he.
+Cornay's example occasioned the vocation of Théophane Vénard (1829–1861), who was among those canonized the same day as he.